I’m a sucker for great souvenirs, and one of my very favorite souvenirs from all of my travels is a frazada from an antique shop in Arequipa, Peru.

 5. Drying your South American woven blanket

-The best way to dry Andean frazadas (also sometimes called Mantas) is the way that the original weaver likely would have dried the blanket: outdoors on a sunny, dry day.
+The best way to dry Andean frazadas (also sometimes called Mantas) is outdoors on a sunny, dry day.
+This is how the original weaver likely would have dried the blanket:

 If at all possible, skip the dryer and leave your frazada to dry outdoors on a breezy day.
-An hour or two of sun may speed the drying process but you should avoid leaving your blanket in direct sunlight for too long since fading can occur.
+An hour or two of sun may speed the drying process.
+Avoid leaving your blanket in direct sunlight for too long, since it could fade.

 6. Inspect and repair as needed

-These blankets were never made for mechanical washing, and while most will endure the process unscathed, you’ll want to look over your blanket for loose threads and the beginnings of unraveling.
-If caught early, these are easy to repair, reverse, or stabilize.
+These blankets were never made for mechanical washing.
+While most will endure the process unscathed, you’ll want to look over your blanket for loose threads or unraveling.
+If caught early, these are easy to repair or stabilize.